ADVICE FOR THOSE WORRIED ABOUT ENERGY BILLS AND FALLING INTO DEBT

 4 STEPS TO AVOID FUEL DEBT

-- Improve the energy efficiency of your home
+- Make small changes to improve the energy efficiency of your home

 - Check that you are claiming all of the benefits you are entitled to